Portuguese yields fall as economy shows further progress

 “The situation in Portugal is a bit positive.
 The data is encouraging and the fact they are likely to get a positive review from the troika is supportive of its bonds,” said Sunrise Brokers head of fixed income research Gianluca Ziglio.

-German bonds ended the week in negative territory as solid German data gave investors an excuse to take profit, one day after its president sought to play down a media report that the central bank was actively considering cutting its deposit rate below zero.
+Growing investor appetite for riskier assets with the Dow Jones index closing above 16,000 points for the first time on Thursday and Europe’s “fear” gauge, the Euro Stoxx 500 Volatility index, hitting lows not seen since January subdued demand for Bunds.

-Data on Friday showed German business morale rose far more than forecast in November, reaching its highest level since April 2012, in a sign that Europe’s largest economy is steadily recovering.
+Bund futures were last 20 ticks down on the day at 140.78 with German 10-year yields 2 basis points up at 1.77 percent.
+Some strategists expect the rise in German yields to be tempered by the European Central Bank’s ultra-easy monetary stance.

-Bunds settled little changed on the day at 140.95, but were down on the week, with ten-year yields steady at 1.75 percent.
+Although President Mario Draghi sought on Thursday to play down a media report that the central bank was actively considering cutting its deposit rate below zero, some officials in the ECB consider such a move the logical next step if deflation threatens the euro zone.

 “Clearly there’s opposition from the Bundesbank and unless we see deflationary pressures the most likely outcome is the ECB may remain on hold for the time being but maintain a very accommodative stance.
 That should be supportive for the bond market,” said RIA Capital Markets strategist Nick Stamenkovic.